handcrab/wishlist/README.md

-:books: dummy wishlish rails app #learning BDD and tests
+:books: dummy wishlist rails app #learning BDD and tests

 # Features
 - Users can add their wihes